 Jodie served as chair of the Observer Corps, which she says is “one of the most valuable areas of interest for the League.
 It is a way of connecting all members with the whole community.
 The Observer Corps provides two important services: (1) glean information about what is going on in the community and (2) the visibility of our LWV member present lets the board members know that the League is watching them.
 There is opportunity for those who want to participate in the Observer Corps as we have a few openings available.”

-Eileen Manza believes it’s important to be involved wherever you may be, so last fall she dressed as a suffragette and participated in the Downtown Overland Park parade.
+Eileen Manza believes it’s important to be involved wherever you may be, so she dressed as a suffragette and participated in the Downtown Overland Park parade.
 She volunteers on the Voter Services Committee and recognizes the significance of continuing to register voters as part of our democracy.

 “I like what’s happening at the League,” said Eileen.
 “I like the spirit, the informative programs, the camaraderie, the cooperation.
 I am learning so much.
 The League is performing a real service to citizens to promote further understanding of issues important to our community and state, and the actual activity of voting.”

 Royceann Mather discovered that the “League is always a presence for good — putting constant pressure for good in government which we need.
 Contributing your effort goes a long way.
 Our many members volunteer their time and talents, so we’re getting a lot of ‘bang for our bucks.’
 When we combine our efforts in the League, we have a stronger voice.”